 If you live where winters are long and harsh you will want to grow some fresh greens for winter use.
-Here are two ways to accomplish this without a greenhouse, and you don’t even have to stretch before gardening for indoor gardens.
+Here are two ways to accomplish winter gardening without a greenhouse, and you don’t even have to stretch before gardening for indoor gardens.

 Bring the herbs in the house for winter: